-At Seeking Integrity and on our affiliated website, SexandRelationshipHealing.com, we are often hear statements like, “My relationship is just a bit off and my partner seems distant.
+At Seeking Integrity, we are often hear statements like, “My relationship is just a bit off and my partner seems distant.
 I think he (or she) is probably cheating, but how can I know for sure?”

 - Your partner is often unreachable.
-If your partner is engaged in cheating, he or she is unlikely to answer your calls and respond to your texts.
-You may hear legitimate-sounding excuses later, like he or she was in a meeting, he or she was driving, and he or she was in a ‘dead zone’ and didn’t know you were trying to get in touch.
+If your partner is engaged in cheating, they are less likely to answer your calls and respond to your texts.
+You may hear legitimate-sounding excuses later, like they were in a meeting, they were driving, or they were in a ‘dead zone’ and didn’t know you were trying to get in touch.
 If your partner is unreachable while working late or on a business trip, that’s an especially bad sign.

 - Significantly less, or more, or different sex in your relationship.
 Both decreased and increased levels of sexual activity in your relationship can be a sign of infidelity.
 Less sex occurs because your partner is focused on someone else; more sex occurs because your partner is trying to cover that up.
 Another possible sign of cheating is that the sex that you and your partner are having feels less emotionally connected.
 Yet another possible sign is that your partner is introducing new techniques and activities into your sex life.